-For the year ended December 31, 2009, sales to foreign customers, excluding our foreign sales made under foreign military sales (FMS) agreements directly between the U.S. Government and allied foreign governments, represented approximately 11% of our consolidated sales.
+For the year ended December 31, 2010, sales to foreign customers, excluding our foreign sales made under foreign military sales (FMS) agreements directly between the U.S. Government and allied foreign governments, represented approximately 11% of our consolidated sales.
 Consequently, our businesses are subject to a variety of risks that are specific to international operations, including the following:

-- export regulations that could erode profit margins or restrict exports; - compliance with the U.S. Foreign Corrupt Practices Act (FCPA); - the burden and cost of compliance with foreign laws, treaties and technical standards and changes in those regulations; - contract award and funding delays; - potential restrictions on transfers of funds; - foreign currency fluctuations; - import and export duties and value added taxes; - transportation delays and interruptions; - uncertainties arising from foreign local business practices and cultural considerations; and - potential military conflicts and political risks.
+- export regulations that could erode profit margins or restrict exports; - compliance with the U.S. Foreign Corrupt Practices Act (FCPA) and similar non-U.S. regulations;

+- · the burden and cost of compliance with foreign laws, treaties and technical standards and changes in those regulations; - · contract award and funding delays; - · potential restrictions on transfers of funds; - · currency fluctuations: - · import and export duties and value added taxes; - transportation delays and interruptions; - · uncertainties arising from foreign local business practices and cultural considerations; and - · potential military conflicts and political risks.